ironest/battleship/README.md

 #### 1. Coordinates (from user input) ####

-One of the most important feature of the app revolves around a user beign able provide their own input to be used at coordinates.
-This aspect is fundamental to give a player that sense of being actively engaged in the game.
+One of the most important feature of the app revolves around users beign able to provide their own input as coordinates.
+This aspect is fundamental to give a player that sense of being active in the game.
 That said, user inputs are potentially subjected to human errors, meaning that anything manually typed must go through a validation layer, before taking into consideration the data inputted.

 The nature of the input must be supplied as a 2 character long string, in the shape of <*letter*><*digit*> such as **B5**.
 A user input is read by the instruction `coordinates = gets.chomp()` and, depending on whether or not the `coordinates` variable satisfies the expected syntax, the game proceeds or requests the user to re-enter another input.